Hanoi–Amsterdam High School: High school level

-Students are specialized in one of the 12 following subject areas: literature, mathematics, computer science, physics, chemistry, biology, Russian, English, French, Chinese, geography, and history.
+Students are specialized in one of the 14 following subject areas: literature, mathematics, computer science, physics, chemistry, biology, Russian, English, French, Chinese, Japanese, geography, and history.
 Admission is based on the city-wide High School Entrance Examination conducted by the Hanoi Department of Education and Training, with another 90-minute examination on basic English proficiency and additional advanced-level papers in the applicant's intended major.
 There are a total number of five exams taken on three consecutive days.
 The acceptance rate is often as low as 3% for the more selective classes, such as English, chemistry, physics, and mathematics.
 Because of the competitive nature, these majors have two classes (for example, Chemistry 1 and Chemistry 2).
 All 10th-grade students have to take two quality-check tests (one in November, the other at the end of the school year), the results of which, when combined with their GPA for the major, can re-determine which class the student is in, in their next year.
 There is no difference in curriculum between the two 10th-grade English, chemistry, physics, and mathematics classes.
 Starting from grade 11, class 2 will follow an easier, yet still more advanced than basics, major curriculum, while class 1 continues to pursue the specialized major curriculum.
 The French major has a bilingual class (called French 2) wherein certain subjects are taught in French.

 All classes study from 7:30 AM to 12 PM from Monday to Saturday, with most classes having afternoon seminars for two hours, twice per week.
 Students are required to present from good to excellent study results in all thirteen subjects to remain at the school and are encouraged to explore their specialized subjects in-depth, with opportunities to take part in national and international competitions.
 After three years, most students enter their favorite universities, many of which are abroad.

 Dual degree program

-Starting in the 2018-2019 academic year, the school has agreed with the Ministry of Education to open two more classes (called the Oxford Class and the Cambridge Class in the High School level, and Liverpool Class and Manchester Class for the Middle School level) for the Dual Degree program.
+Starting in the 2018–2019 academic year, the school has agreed with the Ministry of Education to open two more classes (called the Oxford Class and the Cambridge Class in the High School level, and Liverpool Class and Manchester Class for the Middle School level) for the Dual Degree program.
 On top of the curriculum as described above, students in the Middle School Level will study with the GCSE curriculum, while those in the High School Level will study for the GCE Advanced Level.